 Moving forward, app-driven shared mobility may play an important part in up-and-coming design initiatives like smart cities.
 In fact, shared mobility is changing the face of transportation around the world — driving the creation of new businesses and influencing individual transit choices.

-With tools like Transit Mobility, planners can stay at the forefront of shared mobility innovations.
+With tools like shared mobility software, planners can stay at the forefront of shared mobility innovations.
 By gaining access to valuable mobility data and insights, powerful collaboration capabilities, and comprehensive planning tools, users can incorporate shared mobility services more seamlessly into the fabric of the city.

 For example, Remix has helped small cities like Providence, Rhode Island improve their shared mobility programs with the same level of sophistication and success as bigger cities.
 In this case, Providence elevated their scooter program by partnering with Remix to gain access to rich quantitative metrics and seamless communication tools.
 From policy experts to increased access to data insights, Remix can help planners coordinate mobility programs with reliable partners, so they can build a safer, more equitable, and more sustainable future for their community.